Adamcake/Bolt/README.md

 - `-D BOLT_HTML_DIR=/some/directory`: the location of the launcher's internal webpage content, `html/` by default
 - `-D BOLT_DEV_SHOW_DEVTOOLS=1`: enables chromium developer tools for the launcher
 - `-D BOLT_DEV_LAUNCHER_DIRECTORY=1`: instead of embedding the contents of the html dir into the output executable, the files will be served from disk at runtime; on supported platforms the launcher will automatically reload the page when those files are changed

+### tailwindcss
+Styling for html elements is done with [tailwindcss](https://tailwindcss.com/).
+- Installation
+  - It can be installed via `npm` and used with `npx`.
+  - Or as a standalone executable.
+Get the binary for your OS [here](https://github.com/tailwindlabs/tailwindcss/releases)
+- Usage
+  - Be sure to run tailwind in the same directory as the 'tailwind.config.js'.
+  - To use while developing, you will likely want to watch for css changes, here is an example using a binary:
+    `./tailwindcss-linux-x64 -i html/input.css -o html/output.css --watch`
+- Optimizing for production
+  - To minify the 'output.css', use this:
+    `./tailwindcss-linux-x64 -o html/output.css --minify`

 ## Credit
 Icons - [Kia](https://twitter.com/KiaWildin)